 The front portion of the motor is covered by a brush and bearing assemblies.
 Bearings are used to reduce friction between the moving parts.
 The shaft is used as a mechanical output from the motor.
 Endrings are provided to short the winding of secondary.
 A fan is provided to cool the heat generated inside the motor which is escaped out through a ventilating duct.
 The entire portion of the rotor looks like a squirrel cage hence, the name is squirrel cage motor.

 When a three-phase supply is given to the stator of IM, the armature winding develops RMF in the air gap inside the motor.
 This RMF rotates at synchronous speed and cuts the rotor conductors.
 The rotor conductors experience a force due to the current induced according to the Lorentz force equation.
-Squirrel cage motor is shown in the figure below.
+The squirrel cage motor is shown in the figure below.

 This current is induced as the rotor conductors are influenced by the RMF.
 The rotor tries to rotate at RMF speed but it cannot do so because of the opposition caused according to the Lenz law.
 The squirrel cage motor consumes high starting current(6-7 times of full load current), and low starting torque.
 These disadvantages are overcome by the introduction of Slip ring IM.